DragonMinded/firebeat/DONGLE.md

 technically a correct dongle.
 The rest of the enclave appears to be filled with ascii space characters.

-The second enclave appears to be completely ignored aside from verifying that the data itself can be transferred.
+The second enclave appears to be completely ignored in most games aside from verifying that the data itself can be transferred.
 It appears to be filled entirely with ascii space characters.
+For the few games that do use this enclave (Pop'n Music Mickey Tunes, Animelo 1 and 2) this includes additional license information.

 The third enclave is the service mode enclave and is normally all ascii space characters on a consumer dongle.
 Various games recognize various